-How to pay your Spirits Drinks Verification fee and the time it takes for payment to reach HM Revenue and Customs (HMRC).
+How to pay your Spirits Drinks Verification fee and the time it takes for payment to reach HMRC.

 The Spirits Drinks Verification Scheme ensures that spirit drinks with a Geographical Indication are produced to specific conditions.